dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/getting-started/index.rst

 Welcome to the ArduinoHA library!
 This documentation is a step-by-step guide that presents all features of the library.
-If you feel that there is anything unclear don't hesitate to contact me via e-mail dev@chyrzynski.pl.
+If you feel that there is anything unclear don't hesitate to open a new GitHub discussion.

 Have fun!